SystemsApproach/ops/monitor.rst

 The metrics collected by Prometheus are visualized using Grafana dashboards.
-In Aether, this means the Grafana instance running as part of AMP in the central cloud sends queries to some combination of the central Prometheus and a subset of the Prometheus instances running on edge clusters.
+In Aether, this means the Grafana instance running as part of AMP in the central cloud sends queries to some combination of the central Prometheus instance and a subset of the Prometheus instances running on edge clusters.
 For example, :numref:`Figure %s
 <fig-ace_dash>` shows the summary dashboard for a collection of Aether
 edge sites.